microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 5. Install the RPM:

     ```
-    sudo rpm --install git-credential-manager-1.7.1-1.noarch.rpm
+    sudo rpm --install git-credential-manager-2.0.0-1.noarch.rpm
     ```
-6. Run the GCM in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+6. Run the GCM4ML in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     git-credential-manager install